Last Reviewed: Wed, Dec 1, 2021

 Find out how the CDC eviction ban works in your state.
 We're tracking down the latest tools and information on the internet or you to use.

 Can bankruptcy help stop an eviction?
 Well, it can delay it, for an extra month or two, in some cases, in some states, if you file early enough in the eviction process.
-And bankruptcy can be part of a broader financial strategy to keep a roof over your head.
-But you'll want to see a lawyer sooner rather than later to take full advantage of your options.
+Bankruptcy can, however be a great solution to the problem of "back rent debt" accumulated during the pandemic.